Saul19-L98/JS_direct_curse/README.md

 # JS_direct_curse
-Practice for basic understanding of js models.
+Practice for basic understanding of js models 1.